-Bonita Sharif, Ph.D. is an Assistant Professor in the Department of Computer Science and Engineering at University of Nebraska - Lincoln, Lincoln, Nebraska USA.
-She received her Ph.D. in 2010 and MS in 2003 in Computer Science from Kent State University, U.S.A and B.S. in Computer Science from Cyprus College, Nicosia Cyprus.
-Her research interests are in eye tracking related to software engineering, empirical software engineering, emotional awareness, software traceability, and software visualization to support maintenance of large systems.
-She has authored over 40 refereed publications.
-She serves on numerous program committees including ICSME, VISSOFT, SANER, ICSE NIER, and ICPC.
-She served as general chair of VISSOFT 2016 and ETRA 2018.
-She is serving as general chair again for ETRA 2019 and as program chair for ICSME 2019 late breaking track.
+Bonita Sharif, Ph.D. is an Associate Professor in the School of Computing at University of Nebraska - Lincoln, Lincoln, Nebraska USA.
+She received her Ph.D. in 2010 and MS in 2003 in Computer Science from Kent State University, U.S.A and B.S. in Computer Science from Cyprus College, Cyprus.
+Her research interests are in software engineering, eye tracking, empirical studies, software visualization, human factors, and software traceability.
+She has authored over 80 refereed publications.
+She serves on numerous program committees in various leadership roles including ASE, ESEC/FSE, ICSME, ICSE, VISSOFT, SANER, and ICPC.
+She also reviews for SE journals TSE, TOSEM, EMSE and RE.
+She served as general chair of VISSOFT 2016 and ETRA 2018 and 2019.
+In 2014, she served as Program Co-Chair for VISSOFT and currently is steering committee chair.
+Sharif has graduated two Ph.D. students and 16 Masters students and is currently supervising 1 Ph.D. student.
 Sharif is a recipient of the NSF CAREER award and the NSF CRI award related to empowering software engineering with eye tracking.
-She directs the Software Engineering Research and Empirical Studies Group and the Usability Lab in the Computer Science and Engineering department at UNL.
+She directs the Software Engineering Research and Empirical Studies Lab at UNL.

-software engineering, program comprehension, eye tracking, empricial studies, human computer interaction, software traceability, emotional awareness in development
+software engineering, program comprehension, human factors, eye tracking, empricial studies, human computer interaction, software traceability, emotional awareness in development

-I joined the CSE department at UNL in August of 2018.
+I joined the CSE department (now School of Computing) at UNL in August of 2018.
 I have several topics related to my research in software engineering for both undergraduate and graduate students.
 These topics can be developed into a senior project for undergraduates as well as thesis topics for graduate students.
 Contact me for more information.